 Serving the profession since 1963, CDHA is the collective national voice of more than 26,850 dental hygienists working in Canada and we directly represent 17,000 individual members including dental hygienists and students.

 Oh Canada! magazine is seeking submissions for its upcoming summer FOCUS section on "Emerging Technologies for the Dental Hygienist."
-The deadline for submissions is April 15 but negotiable.
+The deadline for submissions is June 1.
 Please review our author guidelines and contact Angie D'Aoust at email@example.com as soon as possible.

 Ebola Resources from the ADA and CDC